rafael-direito/es_gap_2022_helpers/HumanDetection/README.md

 The Human Detection Module will save the video frames where intruders were detected.
 These frames, per default, will be saved in *human-detection-module/intruders*.

-Disclaimer: Every time you run the human-detection-module code, all previous intruders images will be deleted.
+Disclaimer: Every time you run the human-detection-module's code, all previous images will be deleted.